-The Pitman provides 24-hour coverage by rotating 4 shifts and squads.
+The Pitman Schedule provides 24-hour coverage by rotating 4 shifts and squads.

 The biggest advantage is that each squad has every other weekend off.
-It’s even common for departments to refer to the rotation as "Every Other Weekend Off" instead of the Pitman Schedule.
+It’s even common for departments to refer to the rotation as "Every Other Weekend Off."

 Having every other weekend off makes it a favorable choice for both management and those working the rotation.

 The rotation is commonly set up for employees to work two-on, two-off; three-on, two-off; two-on, three-off.

 The most frequent configuration we have seen of the Pitman is 4 squads/crews, working 2-week templates of either day or night shifts to cover the clock.

 Two of the crews will have night shifts while the other two have day shifts.
 All 12 hr shifts.